 Many Euro-trip travelers start their journeys in Spain and then go north to France before continuing to other parts of Europe, and Madrid to Paris is one of the most popular routes with lots of options.
 The Spanish and French capital cities each provide a glimpse into the local culture, from the more laidback Mediterranean lifestyle in Madrid to the haute and more European way of life that you'll see in Paris.

-Are you planning a trip from Madrid to Paris?
-Unsure whether it's more advisable to get there by plane or train, or even considering renting a car?
-Madrid is roughly 650 miles from Paris, which may lead you to assume that flying is the best option.
-It certainly is the most pragmatic choice if you need to get to Paris as quickly as possible, but if you have a bit more time to enjoy, taking the train or renting a car is by far a more picturesque, and potentially more relaxing and enjoyable, way of traveling.
+Flying is the most pragmatic and convenient choice if you need to get from one point to the next as quickly as possible.
+However, if you have a bit more time to enjoy, taking the train or renting a car is by far a more picturesque—and potentially more relaxing and enjoyable—way of traveling.

 How to Get from Madrid to Paris